 In This Article

-Today, sweet pea is the star of many feminine perfumes.
-He appears in Amarige d'Amour by Givenchy, in Dior Me Not by Dior (about the symbolism of doubt), and in L'Eau Jolie by Lolita Lempicka.
+Today, sweet pea is a star ingredient in numerous feminine perfumes.
+It appears in Givenchy's Amarige d'Amour, Dior's Dior Me Not (which references the symbolism of doubt), and Lolita Lempicka's L'Eau Jolie.